Home » Investing » How do I start investing if I have no idea where to begin?

 Set clear financial goals

-Image Credit: Flora Deco.
+Image Credit: Floral Deco.

 Start investing with a clear plan.
 Decide what you want to achieve—retirement savings, buying a home, or building wealth—and set realistic goals.
 This helps you stay focused and motivated.